 It is possible to improve a diastasis, and for many, a diastasis separation will improve with time.
 However, many will continue to experience symptoms 6-12 months postpartum.
 Exercises can help to improve diastasis in addition to being mindful of posture and body mechanics as well as avoiding straining.
-See below for a post about exercises to correct a diastasis:

 It is not possible to prevent diastasis 100%, however, it is possible to do things to minimize the risk of one developing or the severity of a diastasis.
 Try to avoid or minimize the following:

 Yes!
 Pelvic floor physical therapy can help with a diastasis postpartum or during pregnancy to help teach exercises and mechanics to minimize the risk of one developing.
 A physical therapist can assess the severity of a diastasis as well as movement patterns and help you learn how to improve them.